Skip to content

 Asking this question gives you insight into the prospect’s approach to long-term partnerships.

-If there’s a long history of vendor changes, it can be a red flag to drop the deal and move on to the next opportunity.
+If there’s a long history of changing previous providers, it can be a red flag to drop the deal and move on to the next opportunity.

 Follow Cognism on LinkedIn